bohanzhuang/bohanzhuang.github.io/_pages/about.md

 I am actively pursuing collaborations with industry.

-I will only respond to emails sent to monash.edu if they are deemed urgent.
+I won't reply to any emails sent to monash.edu unless they are very urgent.